-Figure 1-15 Trends in Cumulative Debt at Graduation Among California Residents by Parent Income and Among All Students, 2020 Constant Dollars
+Figure 1-15 Trends in Cumulative Debt at Graduation Among California Residents by Parent Income and Among All Students, 2021 Constant Dollars

-- The incidence of postgraduate debt declines with parental income: students from highincome families are much less likely to graduate with debt than students from lowincome families or independent students (see the black lines in the figure above). - Overall, 42 percent of the UC graduating class of 2020-21 had some student loan debt, slightly less than the 2019-20 graduating class (44 percent).
-The average cumulative student loan debt at graduation for these borrowers (\$17,108) was lower than the comparable figure for the prior cohort (\$18,351) after adjusting for inflation. - Borrowing among California resident students is higher (49 percent) than borrowing among all undergraduates, but it also declined in 2020-21 from 51 percent the year before.
-Resident undergraduates saw a similar decline in the average debt, from \$18,183 in 2019-20 to \$16,777 in 2020-21 after adjusting for inflation. - UC's average student debt at graduation for all students and for California residents remains low compared to national averages.
-Nationally, 62 percent of the graduating class of 2019 had student loan debt, with an average of \$28,950 per borrower, according to the Project on Student Debt.8 - The trend in cumulative borrowing among students in most income groups shows higher average debt and lower percent of borrowers as income goes up. - COVID Impact: As mentioned in Figure 1-5 above, the proportion of students borrowing dropped significantly from 2019-20.
+- The incidence of postgraduate debt declines with parental income: students from highincome families are much less likely to graduate with debt than students from lowincome families or independent students (see the black lines in the figure above). - Overall, 38 percent of the UC graduating class of 2021-22 had some student loan debt, slightly less than the 2019-20 graduating class (42 percent).
+The average cumulative student loan debt at graduation for these borrowers (\$16,685) was lower than the comparable figure for the prior cohort (\$17,920) after adjusting for inflation. - Borrowing among California resident students is higher (44 percent) than borrowing among all undergraduates, but it also declined in 2021-22 from 49 percent the year before.
+Resident undergraduates saw a similar decline in the average debt, from \$17,487 in 2020-21 to \$16,236 in 2021-22 after adjusting for inflation. - UC's average student debt at graduation for all students and for California residents remains low compared with national averages.
+Nationally, 62 percent of the graduating class of 2019 had student loan debt, with an average of \$28,950 per borrower, according to the Project on Student Debt.9 - The trend in cumulative borrowing among students in most income groups shows higher average debt and lower percent of borrowers as income goes up. - COVID impact on student borrowing: As mentioned in Figure 1-3 above, the proportion of students borrowing dropped significantly since 2019-20.
 This is likely due to two factors: 1) Students moved home and thus had lower living and transportation costs and 2) federal, State, and University emergency relief funding may have mitigated the need to take out student loans.

-8 Website reference (accessed January 20, 2021): https://ticas.org/our-work/student-debt/.
+9 Website reference (accessed January 20, 2021): https://ticas.org/our-work/student-debt/.

-Cumulative Debt and Percent with Debt at Graduation Among CA Residents by Parent Income and Ethnicity, 2020-21
+Cumulative Debt and Percent with Debt at Graduation Among CA Residents by Parent Income and Ethnicity, 2021-22

-- At every income level, the amount of average student loan debt at graduation is greater for African American, Chicano/Latino, and American Indian students than nonunderrepresented students. - The percent with any debt at graduation is also greater for underrepresented groups across all incomes, with the share of students with loans being higher at lower-income levels and generally decreasing as income level rises.
-Patterns for American Indian graduates should be interpreted carefully given small numbers.
-66 percent of African Americans, 63 percent of Chicano/Latino students, and 42 percent of students from nonunderrepresented groups (non-URG) graduate with debt. - Sixty-seven percent of lowest-income African American and 66 percent of the lowestincome Chicano Latino students graduate with some debt, compared with 52 percent of their non-underrepresented peers. - The average student loan at graduation for African American students is the highest at just over \$19,000, compared with about \$16,500 for Chicano/Latino students and non-underrepresented students. - Though the level of student debt generally increases with income for both groups, the cumulative debt for underrepresented students is the greatest in the \$158,000-\$190,000 income bracket.
+- At every income level, the amount of average student loan debt at graduation is greater for African American and American Indian students than for non-underrepresented students.
+For Chicano/Latino students, the debt levels are similar to their nonunderrepresented-group (non-URG) peers at lower-income levels, but higher among independent and middle- to higher-income students. - The percent with any debt at graduation is also greater for underrepresented groups across all incomes, with the share of students with loans being higher at lower-income levels and generally decreasing as income level rises: 61 percent of African Americans, 57 percent of Chicano/Latino students, and 37 percent of students from nonunderrepresented groups (non-URGs) graduate with debt. - Sixty-two percent of lowest-income African American and 59 percent of the lowestincome Chicano Latino students graduate with some debt, compared with 47 percent of their non-underrepresented peers at that income level. - The average student loan debt at graduation for African American and American Indian students is the highest at about \$18,500, compared with about \$15,700 for Chicano/Latino students and \$16,300 for non-underrepresented students. - Though the level of student debt generally increases with income for both groups, the cumulative debt for underrepresented students is the greatest among the highest income group.